 This is the type of memory aid that connects something you already know to something you don’t.
 You want to remember the name of the person who shot Alexander Hamilton, Aaron Burr.
 So you say, Alexander Hamilton was shot by Apple Butter, or Angry Boy, or something similar to help you remember his initials.
 This is also a good way to remember names.
-You’re introduced to Bill, so you remember him as “Buffalo Bill” your favourite sports team.
+You’re introduced to Bill, so you remember him as “Buffalo Bill” your favorite sports team.

 5. Musical Mnemonics

 6. Name Mnemonics

 Do you know Roy G. Biv?
-If not, then you must not know the colours of the rainbow.
+If not, then you must not know the colors of the rainbow.
 Red, orange, yellow, green, blue, indigo, violet.
 You can create your own funny names to help you remember lists that are otherwise tricky to retain.